How to Pass a 3G MIG Welding Certification

 The 3G welding certification qualifies a welder to weld flat, horizontal, and vertical or 1G, 2G, and 3G positions, also includes the 1F, 2F, and 3F positions without having to take the 1G and 2G certification.
 This one test qualifies you for three positions.
 These are the positions most commonly used in welding shops.
 Having this welding certification makes you more valuable to an employer and gets you in the door much faster than someone who does not have it!

 In a shop environment most of the welding is done in the easiest position to ensure a high quality weld.
 Therefore, welding overhead is rarely done.
 Once the fabricating is done, the welders weld out the work, and when a weld needs to be placed in the overhead position, the piece to be welded is usually flipped over to give easy access.
+Once one side is welded piece to be welded is usually flipped over to give easy access.

 In my experience, I commonly flipped over single pieces I built using cranes in excess of 20,000 pounds to allow the welders to weld critical joints in the flat and vertical up positions.
 To the left is an inlet piece I built and flipped many times for the welders to get easy access.
 In a shop "time is money" and when it takes weeks to weld out a single component, flat welding is the fastest and best way followed by horizontal, and finally vertical up.